The Southern California Evidence-based Practice Center

 - University of Southern California

-In addition, through the VA/RAND/UC Field Program Center for the Study of Health Care Provider Behavior, we collaborate with the Greater Los Angeles Veteran Affairs Healthcare System.
+In addition, through the VA HSR&D Center of Innovation and the VA Evidence-Synthesis Program (ESP) we collaborate with the Greater Los Angeles Veteran Affairs Healthcare System.

-The Center is also affiliated with five health services research training programs, and the International Cochrane Collaboration.
+The Center is also affiliated with five health services research training programs, and the Guidelines International Network.

 RAND researchers developed and tested the QI Minimum Quality Criteria Set (QI-MQCS), a ready-to-use, valid and reliable tool for critical appraisal of quality improvement intervention publications.